Platform.sh provides a responsive management console which allows you to interact with your projects and manage your environments.

 There is also a graphic view of your environments on the right hand side, where you can view your environments as a list or as a project tree.

-The name of the environment is strikethroughed if it's been disabled.
+The name of the environment is struck out if it’s been disabled.
 If it has an arrow next to it, this means the environment has children.

-The Web Interface displays all the activity happening on your environments.
+The management console displays all the activity happening on your environments.
 You can filter messages per type.

 Branching an environment means creating a new branch in the Git repository, as well as an exact copy of that environment.

 The new branch includes code, all of the data that is stored on disk (database, Solr indexes, uploaded files, etc.), and also a new copy of the running services (and their configuration) that the application needs.
 This means that when you branch an environment, you also branch the complete infrastructure.